stevencombs/retrocombs.github.io/_posts/2021/2021-01-21-cobi-m60-patton.md

 Now it's time to build the M60 Patton and I was admittedly excited to dive in.
 Here's what I found out while building:

 1. Take a long look at upper-left hand corner of the first page.
-They have learned lessons from past models and included a handy, "NOTICE THE DIFFERENCE WARNING" that I failed to observe the difference between parts A, B, and C. Because of this, I had a gotcha that later required me to tear the model down several layers.
+COBI must have learned lessons from past models and included a handy, "NOTICE THE DIFFERENCE WARNING" that I failed to observe and therefore did in fact miss the difference parts A, B, and C. Because of this, I had a gotcha that later required me to tear the model down several layers.
+Read the instructions, Steven!
-2. Taking a quick look at a plate, you immediately notice the COBI name on each stud which is eerily reminiscent of the LEGO brand and font.
+2. Next I wanted to compare the COBI bricks to the LEGO bricks.
+Look at a plate, I immediately noticed the COBI name on each stud; which is eerily reminiscent of the LEGO brand and font.
-3. The back of this larger plate was a marked difference from LEGO; however, things looked more normal with smaller bricks and plates.
+3. Looking at the back of this larger plate, I noticed was a marked difference from LEGO; however, things looked more normal with smaller bricks and plates as you can see here.
-4. I will rate the instructions as equal in quality to LEGO.
 4. Enough of the branding and comparison discussion.
-Let's get to building. (videos)
+Let's get to building. (videos and music)

 ### Variety of Elements

-Let's take a look at element variety:
+As I was building, I noticed an interesting variety of building elements:

-1. As I built this model, I noticed many familiar element configurations, but there were new ones I'd not seen in LEGO kits (and I've built many a LEGO set).
+1. There many familiar element shapes, but there were new ones I'd not seen in LEGO kits (and I've built many a LEGO set).
 2. What I found interesting was the odd number lengths of plates and bricks.
-While LEGO normally includes even number elements, 2x2, 2x4, and 2x6, this model had many 2x5 and 2x7 elements.
+While LEGO normally includes even number elements, 2 x 2, 2 x 4, and 2 x 6, this model had many 2 x 5 and 2 x 7 elements.
 Have to admit, I was a fan of those.
-3. I was a fan of these 1x3 elements that provide a flat surface on the bottoms of plates and bricks.
+3. I was a fan of these 1 x 3 elements that provide a flat surface on the bottoms of plates and bricks.
 LEGO may have these, but I don't remember them.
 I know watchers will correct me and drop comments below.
 I look forward to those comments.
-4. COBI include what appear to be many custom parts for this, and possibly other track vehicles, in the form of roller axels.
-Not the two kinds.
-One with a longer axle to accommodate both a wheel and roller and this other element with a shorter axle that accommodates the wheel.
+4. COBI includes what appears to be many custom parts for this, and possibly other track vehicles.
+For example, the two roller axles.
+Two kinds: one with a longer axle to accommodate a wheel and roller and another with a shorter axle to accommodate a wheel.
-5. Let's talk action figures or in LEGO parlance, minifigs.
-COBI minifigs are more anatomically correct, if you can be such as thing in a building block model.
-This box includes and American officer and solider, each with their character.
-I will say I love the armored cav hat and sunglasses on the officer and the helmet and vest on the soldier.
-The included M16 rifle is an element you will never find from LEGO (but Star Wars blasters are okay, I guess) and the set appropriately includes binoculars.
+5. Let's talk action figures, or in LEGO parlance, minifigs.
+COBI minifigs are "more" anatomically correct, if there can be such a thing in a building block action figure.
+6. This set includes and American officer and solider.
+I will say, I love the armored cavalry hat and sunglasses on the officer and the helmet and vest on the soldier.
+The included M16 rifle is an element you will never find in a LEGO set (but Star Wars blasters are okay, I guess) and the set appropriately includes binoculars.

 ### Quality

-Now let's see what COBI quality control looks like:
+What about COBI quality control?

-1. I measured the plate and a brick weight for brief quality test. (video).
-I was pleased to find that they were almost identical for like parts.
+1. I measured the weight of a brick and a plate in my non-scientific quality test.
+I was pleased to find that they were almost identical for like parts. (video)
 2. Next I made a quick parts fit comparison between COBI and LEGO elements.
 The fit was tight and the click was satisfying.
-As far as fit and weight goes, you'd be hard pressed to tell the difference between the two other than the the name on the stud.
+As far as fit and weight goes, you'd be hard pressed to tell the difference between the two other than the name on the stud.
+4. In hindsight, I should have compared fit clearance; however, that would have taken time away from building.
+I will say that fit and clearance "appears" to be similar to LEGO.
-3. However, there was an issue with the COBI elements that hindered the final product appearance; the runner, or sprue, cutoffs are visible on the model after assembly.
-You don't see these on the box; they've been digitally removed; however, they are noticeable all over my model.
+4. However, there was an issue with the COBI elements that hindered the final product appearance; the runner, or sprue, cutoffs are visible on the model after assembly.
+You don't see these on the box; they've probably been digitally removed; however, they are noticeable all over my model.
 Take a look! (images)
-4. In hindsight, I should have compared fit clearance; however, that would have taken time away from building.
-I will state that fit and clearance "appears" to be similar to LEGO.
-2. I've never seen a LEGO brick pass through QC that had studs in this shape.
+5. There was another QC issue for a plate.
+I've never seen a LEGO brick pass through QC that had studs.
 What happened here?
+Luckily this was the only plate with issues; however, in all my years of building LEGO sets, I've never seen an element marred like this plate.
-3. In this element there appears to be a thin top layer that lets the form of the inside of the brick bleed through if the light hits the element just right.
+6. While my weight exercise revealed similar results, this part could tell a different manufacturing story.
+On this element there appears to be a thin top layer that lets the form of the inside of the brick bleed through if the light hits the element just right.
+Again, not something I've seen with LEGO bricks.
-4. Here's an element where an engineer made the unfortunate decision to locate the sprue right on top of a stud.
-This would never happen with a LEGO model.
-Now this part is embedded within the model and never seen after the build, but if you want to use for your own builds, this would be annoying.
+7. Here's an element where an engineer made the unfortunate decision to locate the sprue right on top of a stud.
+Thankfully, this part is embedded within the model and not seen after the build, but if you want to use for your own builds on a top layer or studs not on top (SNOT) build, this would be annoying.
-2. I love that COBI stamps all their elements and they do not include stickers.
+8. Earlier I mention my disdain for stickers.
+I love that COBI stamps all their elements.
 Other brands include stickers to drive down the cost of their models.
-Can't stand stickers!
+Even LEGO does this for some sets.
+I can't stand stickers!
-3. One of the areas I was concerned about was the tracks.
-Would they be realistic and I'm happy to report that the construction and operation of the tracks is excellent.
-The tracks have a center guide (a real thing as you can see by this center guide I keep in my office), good fit across the rollers, and even sound good when moving.
+9. One part of the build that concerned me was the tracks.
+Would they be realistic and work?
+I'm happy to report that the construction and operation of the tracks is excellent.
+The tracks have a center guide (a real thing as you can see by this center guide I keep in my office), good fit across the rollers, and even sound good when you push the model across a table.

 ### Cost

-Let's compare cost based on element numbers:
+I was interested in how the cost of COBI models compare with LEGO so I did some research:

-1. This model had 605 elements, two action figures, and I paid $49.43 (retail $52.14).
+1. The M60 Patton model had 605 elements, two action figures, and I paid $49.43 (retail $52.14).
 2. I tried to find a similar model with the same or lower number of pieces, similar build difficulty, and minfigs.
-Something similar to a military theme.
-The closest in LEGO is the Star Wars line.
+Something with a military theme.
+The closest LEGO theme is the Star Wars line.
-- I searched [Amazon](https://amzn.to/3ocGoIf) since this is where I purchased my [COBI set](https://amzn.to/3pbZuQ1).
+3. I searched [Amazon](https://amzn.to/3ocGoIf) since this is where I purchased my [COBI set](https://amzn.to/3pbZuQ1).
-2. I found this similar LEGO model, the Y-Wing Star Fighter, with 578 pieces, four action figures, at a cost of $55.99 (retail $69.99)
+2. The closest LEGO model I could find to meet my criteria was, the Y-Wing Star Fighter, with 578 pieces, four action figures, and a cost of $55.99 (retail $69.99)
-3. Now we have to throw in that LEGO has to pay for the rights to the Star Wars brand; however, if look at Amazon costs, the prices is about $5 more for 27 fewer elements, but you get two additional minifgs.
+3. Now I have to add that LEGO has to pay Star Wars branding fees; however, if look at Amazon, the price is about $5 more for 27 fewer elements, but you get two additional minifgs.
-4. The story is different if we look at retail pricing. $52 for the COBI versus $70 for LEGO.
-That's about a 25% increase for the LEGO set for less elements.
-It's not an accurate example, but does give us an estimate of COBI value which I classify as good.
+4. The story is different if we look at retail pricing. $52 for COBI versus $70 for LEGO.
+That's about a 20% increase for the LEGO set for less elements.
+It's not an accurate cost proposition, but it does give us an estimate of COBI value which I classify as good.

 ### Recommendation

+The final words should be my recommendations and here's what I think about COBI building blocks and in particular, the M60 Patton set:

 1. The build was at times a fun challenge and I would not recommend this model for those younger than 9 or 10.
-2. This model is an accurate recreation of the M60 with enough small touches to make any military modeler, or armor soldier, happy.
+2. This model is an accurate recreation of the M60 with enough detail touches to make any military modeler, or armor soldier, happy.
 3. Proportions feel correct with a main gun that moves up and down.
 4. The turret and the copula both rotate and the driver's hatch even opens!
 5. The tracks look and feel great when rolling the model.
 6. The inclusion of an ammo box was appreciated as was the extra detail for the bustle rack.
-7. The only things missing is the ability to place the action figures inside the model.
+7. The only thing missing is the ability to place the action figures inside the model.
 They will not fit and the tank model is not designed to accommodate them.
 8. My final recommendation?
-First, for now, LEGO will not build military models.
-If you want them though, based on my experience with this model, COBI is the brand to go with if you can forgive sprue visibility.
+As long as LEGO will not sell military models, based on my experience, COBI is the brand to go with if you can forgive the sprue removal visibility.
 Other than this one issue, COBI has a lot of positives such as; no stickers, element quality, fit, build instructions, attention to model accurate detail, and cost.
 9. Will I buy more COBI models?
-I already have and will soon put together and M113 Armored Personnel Carrier (another armored vehicle from my Army days).
+I already have and will soon put together an M113 Armored Personnel Carrier (another armored vehicle from my Army days).
 I'll probably follow this build up with at least the [M1A2 Abrams](https://amzn.to/3o7EZ5r) to fill out my Army career in building block.
-COBI doesn't offer a C130; however, if they do, I'll buy one to cover my Air Force enlisted days.
+10. COBI doesn't offer a C130 cargo plane; however, if they do, I'll buy one to cover my Air Force enlisted days.
-10. In the end, I feel like my colleague at work has taken me down a military building block rabbit hole.
+11. In the end, I feel like my colleague at work has taken me down a military building block rabbit hole.
 There are many other COBI military models that interest me.
-We'll have to see how it goes.
+We'll have to see how it goes and how deep it hits my pocket book.
-11. Want me to share my M113 building experience or other COBI builds?
-Let me know in the comments below.
+12. Want me to share my M113 building experience or other COBI builds?
+Let me know by leaving a comment below.

 ## Final Thoughts

 After I film videos, there are always additional thoughts that pop up.
 Here are the thoughts for this video:

-1.
+1. Producing this video was fun.
+I hope I captured my story, a comparison of the two brands, and the build.
+2. I had to kill a lot of my darlings to get this video in the 20 minute time frame.
+There's a lot of video on the "cutting room floor" as they say.
+During my edit, I felt some was self-serving and didn't add value or background.
+Let me know how I did.
+3. Can't wait to up the M113 together.
+Once that one's complete, I'll put both of them in my office at the college.
+They will make great conversation pieces and unfortunately for the visitor, will set me down a long path of telling "war stories!"

 ## Join the Fun